lctr/wysk/README.md

 ## Goals
 Below are some of the things I'm hoping to implement.
 * Algebraic data types
+* Typeclasses
 * Hindley-Milner type inference
 * Extensible records
 * Interactive bytecode interpreter
 * LLVM JIT compilation

 ## Todo
+- [x] Implement project manifest serializer/deserializer
 - [x] Design spans to allow for byte-indexing the source code
 - [x] Thread-safe handwritten string interner.
 - [x] Separate lexeme and token definitions to minimize footprint and facilitate error reporting
 - [x] Modify lexer to depend on byte positions rather than character indices
-- [ ] Extend lexing to allow for context-depdent lexemes (e.g., module-specific keywords)
 - [ ] Design module-friendly and polymorphic AST to facilitate later simplification and semantic analysis phases
 - [ ] Implement parser to allow for code-reuse in later syntactic analysis
-- [ ] Implement post-parse pass to reflect user-defined operators (either from definitions within the same module or from dependencies)
+- [ ] Implement post-parse pass to reflect user-defined operator precedence and associativity (either from definitions within the same module or from dependencies)
 - [ ] Implement documentation generation and integrate with doc comments
 - [ ] Implement support for (hygienic) macros in lexing and parsing
 - [ ] Improve lexer error reporting to include context